PrestaShop/docs/basics/installation/install-with-docker.md

 ## Troubleshooting

-If you encounter issues using PrestaShop with Docker, feel free to read our troubleshooting tips on [PrestaShop's Docker Github repository](https://github.com/PrestaShop/docker), or [open an issue](https://github.com/PrestaShop/docker/issues) if the probleme is not already addressed.
+If you encounter issues using PrestaShop with Docker, feel free to read our troubleshooting tips on [PrestaShop's Docker Github repository](https://github.com/PrestaShop/docker) or [open an issue](https://github.com/PrestaShop/docker/issues) if the problem is not already addressed.

 ### Allow your instance to be accessible through internet

-Some native PrestaShop modules needs to be accessible on the internet to work properly (`ps_accounts`, `ps_billing`, `ps_eventbus`, `ps_metrics`, ...).
+Some native PrestaShop modules must be accessible online to work correctly (`ps_accounts`, `ps_billing`, `ps_eventbus`, `ps_metrics`, ...).

-To make your instance accessible through internet, you can use solutions such as `ngrok`, [as shown here](https://github.com/PrestaShopCorp/docker compose-kickstarter).
+To make your instance accessible through the Internet, you can use solutions such as `ngrok`, [as shown here](https://github.com/PrestaShopCorp/docker-compose-kickstarter).